cherylws/johndmulhausen.github.io/distribute/latest/concepts/accessories-guidelines-go.md

 ---
 title: Oculus Go Accessories Guidelines
 ---

 This document provides design guidelines for physical and electrical interfaces on Oculus hardware products, allowing for development of compatible accessories.

 When developing Oculus Go accessories, consider the following general guidelines:

 * Keep in mind that comfort is paramount, as accessories will be used during immersive VR experiences which can add a dimension to traditional user experience.
 * Keep in mind that the fit of accessories, including straps, not only impacts physical comfort in the headset, but can also impact how users experience content in VR.
-* Weight is extremely important for comfort, and weight added farther from the user’s head is especially noticeable.
+* Weight is extremely important for comfort, and weight added farther from the userâ€™s head is especially noticeable.

 3D files and high-resolution diagrams are available for download at [https://developer.oculus.com/downloads](/downloads).

 ## Guidelines for All Accessories